 Sri Lanka

 Compared to other countries in South Asia, Sri Lanka’s official education indicators are relatively good.
-Officially, the literacy rate is 91.7%.
-For people over 25, 80% have spent at least a few years in secondary school.
+The literacy rate is officially 91.7 per cent, and 80 per cent of citizens over the age of 25 have spent at least a few years at secondary school.

-Adult education takes place primarily in the non-formal sector.
-It is provided mainly through Community Learning Centres (CLC) and includes literacy and income-generating activities.
-Adult education is also offered through the structures of the Ministry for Skills Development.
-Adult education programs offered by nongovernmental organizations (NGOs) focus particularly on development issues.
+Adult learning and education (ALE) takes place primarily in the non-formal sector.
+It is mainly offered through Community Learning Centres (CLC) and includes literacy courses as well as income-generating measures.
+The Ministry of Skills Development and Vocational Training also offer (vocational) adult learning and education programmes.
+ALE courses offered by non-governmental organisations (NGOs) are particularly geared towards development issues.

 Main focus of work